bem/bem-sdk/packages/naming.entity.parse/README.md

 ### Parsing filenames

-If you have file `input_type_search.css`, you can parse filename and get BemEntityName object, that represents this file.
+If you have the `input_type_search.css` file, you can parse the filename and get the BemEntityName object that represents this file.
 You can parse all files in your project this way.

-`parse()` function using in the walk package to parse filenames in the BEM project.
-You can find more examples in the walkers' code for following [file structure organizations](https://bem.info/methodology/filestructure): [Flat](https://github.com/bem/bem-sdk/blob/master/packages/walk/lib/walkers/flat.js) and [Nested](https://github.com/bem/bem-sdk/blob/master/packages/walk/lib/walkers/nested.js).
+The `parse()` function uses in the walk package to parse filenames in the BEM project.
+You can find more examples in the walkers' code for following the [file structure organization](https://bem.info/methodology/filestructure): [Flat](https://github.com/bem/bem-sdk/blob/master/packages/walk/lib/walkers/flat.js) and [Nested](https://github.com/bem/bem-sdk/blob/master/packages/walk/lib/walkers/nested.js).